CV Writing Tips

 - March 2011 – December 2011, Interim Finance Director, SME Technology, Needs Cash For Development Ltd; short-term assignment to help a business entrepreneur to secure financing to take R&D function to commercial exploitation

-This type of approach will help you to demonstrate; the length of contract, the purpose of the engagement whilst demonstrating your range of capabilities/exposure.
+This type of approach will help you demonstrate the contract's length and purpose of the engagement whilst demonstrating your range of capabilities/exposure.

 Fluent spoken French, Spanish & German

-Hoping to join an international business?
-Include the languages that you can speak to set you apart from other candidates.
+Are you hoping to join an international business?
+Include the languages you can speak to set you apart from other candidates.

 Keep fit (try to), reading (football biographies mostly), football (for my sins I am a Scotland fan and I try to travel with the Tartan Army as much as possible), running (to work and back!), I also play the bagpipes!

-All the cv writing tips can be summarised by saying that it is important to keep it brief but concise, with strong information in the form of facts and figures that makes the reader want to find out more.
+All the cv writing tips can be summarised by saying that it is crucial to keep it brief but concise, with reliable information in the form of facts and figures that make the reader want to find out more.

-The typical outcome of reading a CV is either to reject it, archive it, or to contact the candidate for an introductory discussion.
+The typical outcome of reading a CV is rejecting it, archiving it, or contacting the candidate for an introductory discussion.
 Using the advice outlined in this article, your new CV will:

 - Offer information that gives an impression of the size and scope of the projects you have been involved with;